 - fix your roof

-- offer cheap deals using words like 'for today only'
+- offers cheap deals using words like 'for today only'

-- offer to drive you to the bank to get money to pay for the job
+- offers to drive you to the bank to get money to pay for the job

-- say they can do the job now as another nearby has just cancelled.
+- says they can do the job now as another nearby has just cancelled.

-Protecting yourself – tips to dealing with travelling con men
+Protecting yourself – tips to dealing with fake tradies

-If you do speak to them, ask them to leave.
+You can ask a suspected fake tradie to leave.
 If they refuse to leave, they are breaking the law.

 Resist the offer of a cheap deal.
 It may cost more in the long run.